fernandamaiait/take-home-assignment/README.md

 -clone this repo
 -go to the folder where de code was clonned
 -run in terminal: flutter pub get
--run in terminal: flutter run
+-run in terminal: flutter run -d chrome

+To run the tests:
+-run in terminal: flutter test

 There's an online version of this project in this url: https://fernandamaiait.github.io/#/

-And you can also download an Android version here:
+And you can also download an Android version here: https://drive.google.com/file/d/1VWrE1Ifgju-ntRTFpBScz8zDyKfdxR7b/view?usp=sharing